"Market Intelligence for High-Geared Performance"

 By form, the market is segmented into embedded security (in-vehicle) and standalone security (external).

-The embedded security (in-vehicle) segment dominated the market in 2023.
+The embedded security (in-vehicle) segment dominated the market in 2024.
 Innovations in cybersecurity technologies, such as Hardware Security Modules (HSMs), secure boot, and Over-the-Air (OTA) updates, are driving the adoption of embedded security in vehicles.
 These technologies help in protecting critical vehicle systems from unauthorized access and cyberattacks.

-The HCV segment is poised to expand at a higher growth rate over the forecast period.
+The HCV segment is poised to expand at a higher growth rate under commercial vehicles over the forecast period.
 Modern HCVs are integrated with advanced fleet management systems that track and optimize routes, monitor vehicle health, and manage logistics.
 Securing these systems is essential to prevent data breaches and ensure operational efficiency.

 Generation of Significant Data Amounts by Modern ICE Vehicles to Propel Segment Expansion